fsharp/fslang-design/preview/FS-1137-prefer-extensions-method-over-property-when-arguments-provided.md

 # Motivation

-Up to F# 8.0, there is no support for calling the extension method or type extensions if a type exposes a property with the same name, forcing the use of work arounds when consuming C# libraries leveraging this idiom.
+Up to F# 8.0, there is no support for calling the extension method or type extensions if a type exposes a property with the same name, forcing the use of workarounds when consuming C# libraries leveraging this idiom.

 The feature enables support for Linq members such as Count on types that have a Count property: